sVerentsov/Circuit-Checker-Factorio/README.md

 ## TODO
  - Bug fixes
- - Add localisation to error messages
  - Enhanced mod support

 ## Contribution
-If you would like to help with the development of the mod, you can fork the repo and open PR.
+If you would like to help with the development of the mod or adding a translation, you can fork the repo and open PR.
 In file `test-blueprint-book.txt` you can find blueprint string for circuit networks that I use as unit tests.
 In these blueprints belts mark expected result: red belt means the entity must raise error, yellow - warning, no belt - info, blue belt - nothing.